Can large language models assist choice modelling? Insights into prompting strategies and current models' capabilities

-However, all specifications suggested by DeepSeek and ChatGPT 4o systematically omitted alternative-specific constants, which are important in the case of labelled alternatives.
+All specifications suggested by ChatGPT 4o systematically omitted alternative-specific constants, which are important in the case of labelled alternatives.
 As a result, these specifications obtained far inferior fit and were excluded from further comparison.
-In addition, some specifications generated by Claude 4 Opus, Claude 4 Sonnet, and DeepSeek failed to converge during estimation and were likewise disregarded.
-Moreover, two specifications — specifically S6 from Claude 3.7 Sonnet and S4 from Gemini 2.5 Flash — yielded at least one positive coefficient for travel time and/or travel cost, which violates economic behaviour expectations.
+In addition, two specifications generated by Claude 4 Opus failed to converge (S2 and S5) and one specification from Gemini 2.5 Flash (S4) yielded at least one positive coefficient for travel time and/or travel, which violates economic behaviour expectations.
 These were also excluded.
 All excluded specifications are shown in gray font within the tables for transparency.
-In contrast, all specifications generated by ChatGPT o4-mini-high, ChatGPT o3, ChatGPT 4.5, Claude 4 Sonnet, and Gemma 3 passed both convergence and behavioural plausibility checks.
-Among the valid specifications, specification 3 (S3) from ChatGPT 4.5 has the best LL ($\text{LL} = -974.95$), while specification 4 (S4) and specification 5 (S5) from Claude 4 Sonnet have the lowest AIC ($\text{AIC} = 1{,}976.75$), demonstrating a more favourable balance between model complexity and fit.\\
+In contrast, all specifications generated by ChatGPT o4-mini-high, ChatGPT o3, Claude 4 Sonnet, Mistral le Chat, DeepSeek V3.2, and Gemma 3 passed both convergence and behavioural plausibility checks.
+Among the valid specifications, specification 5 (S5) from DeepSeek V3.2 has the best LL ($\text{LL} = -970.47$) and AIC ($\text{AIC} = 1{,}960.93$), demonstrating a more favourable balance between model complexity and fit.\\